 Compare that to a professional’s hourly rate of between $75 and $150.

-Is Online Marriage Counseling as Effective as the Real Deal?
+Is Online Marriage Counseling as Effective as the In-Person Counseling?

 Now, online counseling can be provided via phone, chat, and video conferencing.
 Please insist on the latter option, as it is the only one able to simulate the atmosphere of closeness and trust that every session depends on.
 The setting is then very similar to actual therapy, only you don’t have to leave your home.